 And while women are flocking to their nearest brow salons and handing over their hard-earned cash for cosmetic tattooing to transform their brows from thin and sparse to power brows Cara Delevingne would be jealous of, it must be known that it’s by no means a cure-all.

-As the saying goes, there’s no such thing as a free lunch, so we spoke to brow artist Jazz Pampling to find out the key things you should know before you take the brow tattooing plunge.
+As the saying goes, there’s no such thing as a free lunch, so we spoke to brow artist Jazz Pampling to find out the key things you should know before you take the eyebrow tattooing plunge.

 #1/ It can be painful and will need time to heal

 There’s no beating around the bush – microblading can be painful.
 Pampling recommends going to a chemist before a microblading appointment to get a topical anaesthetic to keep the area numb.
-“By law your artist can not apply a topical anaesthetic that is not prescribed to you, so do yourself and your artist a favour and go to your chemist to buy it.
-You absolutely want this cream applied before the process, otherwise it will be very painful.”
+“By law your artist cannot apply a topical anaesthetic that is not prescribed to you, so do yourself and your artist a favour and go to your chemist to buy it.
+You absolutely want this numbing cream applied before the process, otherwise it will be very painful.”